-3.5.1 Exact Representations

-Consider a value of $7.25 = 2^2 + 2^1 + 2^0 + 2^{-2}$.
-In binary (base 2), this could be written as 111.01_2 Such a value would require 5 binary digits (bits) of memory to represent exactly in computer hardware.
-Some values, for example 7.3 can not be represented exactly in one base (decimal) but not another; in binary the sequence $111.010...2$ will never terminate.
-A rational value such as $\frac{7}{3}$ could not be represented exactly in any base, but could be represented by the combination of a numerator $7 = 111_2$ and denominator $3 = 11_2$.
-Lastly, some values such as $e \approx 2.718...$ can only be expressed exactly using a symbolical system - in this case as the result of an infinite summation $e = \sum{n=1}^{\infty} 1/n!$

-Modern computer hardware typically supports integer and floating-point number representations and operations.
+Consider a value of $7.25 = 2^2 + 2^1 + 2^0 + 2^{-2}$ .
+In binary, this can be written as $111.01_2$ Such a value would require 5 binary digits (bits) of memory to represent exactly.
+On the other hand a rational value such as $7\frac{1}{3}$ could not be represented exactly; the sequence of bits $111.0111 \dots 2$ never terminates.
+Modern computer hardware typically supports integer and floating-point number representations.
 Due to physical limitations, the size of these representations is limited; this is the fundamental source of both limits on range and precision in computer based calculations.

-3.5.2 Floating Point Definitions

-Whilst a Fixed Point representation keeps the "point" at the same position in a string of bits, Floating point representations can be thought of as analogous to scientific notation; an "exponent" and fixed point value are encoded, with multiplication by the exponent moving the position of the point.
+A Fixed Point representation keeps the "point" at the same position in a string of bits.
+Floating point representations can be thought of as analogous to scientific notation; an "exponent" and fixed point value are encoded, with multiplication by the exponent moving the position of the point.